jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 >  all calamities and is the supreme affliction.
 >        (Abdu'l-Baha, Selections from the Writings of Abdu'l-Baha, p.
 302)

-Probably one of the worst things about work is the fact that many workthrough cultures are unnecessarily competitive.
-You don't need to be a salesman in a boilerroom operation listen to Alec Baldwin scream epithets at you to know how unnecessarily bad things can get.
+One of the worst things about many work environments is an unnecessarily cutthroat compatitive culture You don't need to be a salesman in a boilerroom operation listening to Alec Baldwin scream epithets at you to know how unnecessarily bad things can get.
 The business pages are full of stories of "get-tough" CEOs which do all they can to to inculcate a "killer instinct" in their workers.
 Frequently, they succeed, remaking the company into a toxic mess